 Making bone broth is a simple process that requires only a few ingredients.

-- Bones from chicken, beef, or fish
+- Bones from chicken, beef, fish, etc.

 - Apple cider vinegar